Skip to site content

 Conclusion

 A robust pre-service strategy is integral to a healthy revenue cycle.
-Embracing technological solutions and best practices in pre-service components streamlines operations and positions healthcare organizations for financial success and improved patient experiences.
+Moreover, embracing technological solutions and best practices in pre-service components streamlines operations and positions healthcare organizations for financial success and improved patient experiences.

-Learn more about what Availity offers and discover informative resources here that can help you get started on the path to revenue cycle success.
+Learn more about what Availity offers and discover resources here to get started on the path to revenue cycle success.

 About the Author

-Krisi Hutson serves as the Senior Director of Solutions at Availity, where she is passionate about creating outcomes that improve the patient experience while easing the burden on both providers and payers.
-With a passion to serve as a provider advocate in the healthcare ecosystem, she enjoys using technology to allow providers to focus more on their patients, and payers on their members.
+Krisi Hutson serves as the Senior Director of Solutions at Availity.
+She is passionate about creating outcomes that improve the patient experience while easing the burden on both providers and payers.
+As a provider advocate in the healthcare ecosystem, she enjoys using technology to allow providers to focus more on their patients, and payers on their members.
 Krisi’s career in healthcare began more than 25 years ago and she has played a critical role in leading Availity’s revenue cycle management activities over the last decade.

-Prior to joining Availity, she held positions as a Compliance Officer and Revenue Cycle Director for a large specialty practice, along with experience at hospital and Ambulatory Surgery Centers.
-With a personal goal of improving the healthcare ecosystem for all, she enjoys helping clients create efficiencies and meet their revenue goals to be able to improve patient care in their respective communities.
+Prior to joining Availity, she held positions as a Compliance Officer and Revenue Cycle Director for a large specialty practice.
+With a personal goal of improving the healthcare ecosystem for all, she enjoys helping clients create efficiencies to be able to improve patient care.
 Krisi has been named a “Women to Watch in Healthcare IT” by Becker’s Healthcare.

 Krisi Hutson